aa))iinah kyuu;N nah duu;N kih tamaashaa kahe;N

 Here's a classic 'A,B' verse, in which we have to decide for ourselves what relationship exists between the two basically parallel-looking lines.
 The first line, thanks to the versatility of that little kih , has two possible readings:

-If both lines are taken as describing the same basic situation, then the reason I wouldn't give a mirror is that I can't find one: the 'mirror' would then be a 'mirror-image' of you, such that people would consider it a great 'spectacle' to see the two of you face to face-- except that such a spectacle is impossible to arrange.
-On this reading, I don't have the 'mirror-image' of you.
+If both lines are taken as describing the same basic situation, then the reason the speaker wouldn't give a mirror is that he can't find one: the 'mirror' would then be a 'mirror-image' of the beloved, such that people would consider it a great 'spectacle' to see the two of 'you' face to face-- except that such a spectacle is impossible to arrange.
+On this reading, the speaker doesn't have the 'mirror-image' of the beloved.

-If the two lines are taken as describing different situations, then the first line might be a counsel of despair-- I might as well go ahead and give them a mirror, and let them have their frivolous enjoyment of such trivial kinds of 'spectacle' as it can offer.
-For the realest kind of beauty-- a peer of you-- is quite impossible to provide.
-On this reading, I do have a mirror, but I don't have an equal of you.
+If the two lines are taken as describing different situations, then the first line might be a counsel of despair-- the speaker might as well go ahead and give them a mirror, and let them have their frivolous enjoyment of such trivial kinds of 'spectacle' as it can offer.
+For after all, the realest kind of beauty-- a peer of the beloved-- is quite impossible to provide.
+On this reading, he does have a mirror, but he doesn't have an equal of the beloved.

 Who are the 'they' who do the spectacle-viewing and the judging of likeness?
-Since no antecedents are at hand, presumably they're people in general, as invoked in English in structures like 'they say the winter will be mild this year'.
-In this verse, the masculine plural verbs cannot refer either to the speaker (who identifies himself as 'I') or to the beloved (who is addressed in the intimate tuu form).
+Since no antecedents are at hand, presumably they're people in general.
+In this verse, the masculine plural verbs cannot refer either to the speaker (who identifies himself as 'I') or to the beloved (who is addressed as an intimate tuu ).